MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/dotnet/0-9-538/microsoft-web-webview2-core-corewebview2.md

 [PostWebMessageAsString](#postwebmessageasstring) | This is a helper for posting a message that is a simple string rather than a JSON string representation of a JavaScript object.
 [Reload](#reload) | Reload the current page.
 [RemoveHostObjectFromScript](#removehostobjectfromscript) | Remove the host object specified by the name so that it is no longer accessible from JavaScript code in the WebView.
-[RemoveScriptToExecuteOnDocumentCreated](#removescripttoexecuteondocumentcreated) | Remove the corresponding JavaScript added via AddScriptToExecuteOnDocumentCreated.
+[RemoveScriptToExecuteOnDocumentCreated](#removescripttoexecuteondocumentcreated) | Remove the corresponding JavaScript added via AddScriptToExecuteOnDocumentCreated with the specified script id.
 [RemoveWebResourceRequestedFilter](#removewebresourcerequestedfilter) | Removes a matching WebResource filter that was previously added for the WebResourceRequested event.
 [Stop](#stop) | Stop all navigations and pending resource fetches.